-- 11.1 Within 10 working days of receiving the referral the decision-maker should consider the Enforcement Report and evidential documents presented to it, and decide whether it is necessary to request further information on specific issues: - 11.1.1 from the Enforcement Division; or - 11.1.2 from the parties, via the Enforcement Division. - 11.2 Where information is provided to the decision-maker under paragraph 11.1.1 a copy of that information must be made available by the provider to the parties as soon as the process of requesting and obtaining information from that provider has been completed.
+- Within 10 working days of receiving the referral the decision-maker should consider the Enforcement Report and evidential documents presented to it, and decide whether it is necessary to request further information on specific issues that arise out of the Enforcement Report: - 11.1.1 from the Enforcement Division; or - 11.1.2 from the parties, via the Enforcement Division. - Where information is provided to the decision-maker under paragraph 11.1.1 a copy of that information must be made available by the provider to the parties as soon as the process of requesting and obtaining information from that provider has been completed.
 This requirement is subject to the right of the Commission to withhold information from a party in limited circumstances, for example where the information is not relevant to the allegations against them.
-The decision-maker should be informed of the fact and date of compliance with this paragraph. - 11.3 After considering the Enforcement Report, the evidential documents provided and any further information provided pursuant to paragraph 11.1.1 or 11.1.2, the decision-maker may: - 11.3.1 decide that it is minded to take the recommended enforcement action;

-- 11.3.2 decide that it is minded to take some other enforcement action; - 11.3.3 decide to take no further enforcement action; or - 11.3.4 refer the matter to a person with the authority to take the appropriate enforcement action. - 11.4 Within 28 days of receiving the referral (the "initial consideration period") the decision-maker should: - 11.4.1 make a decision as to which of the courses referred to in paragraph 11.3 it wishes to adopt; or - 11.4.2 provide a realistic estimate of by when it expects to be in a position to make such a decision, taking into account the overriding objective set out in paragraph 2.1.

-The decision-maker will notify the party and the Principal Executive Officer in writing (via the Secretary) of how it has decided to proceed at, or before, the end of the initial consideration period.

-- 11.5 A decision-maker has a right to seek further information and/or clarification at any stage.
-Where a SDM wishes further information to be provided, requests will be sent via the Secretary who will seek the information from the relevant party or from the Commission, and revert to the SDM. - 11.6 Where the decision-maker decides that it is minded to take some form of enforcement action (in accordance with options 11.3.1 or 11.3.2 above), the draft "minded to" notice referred to in paragraph 11.11 should be issued.
+The decision-maker should be informed of the fact and date of compliance with this paragraph. - 11.3 After considering the Enforcement Report, the evidential documents provided and any further information provided pursuant to paragraph 11.1.1 or 11.1.2, the decision-maker may: - 11.3.1 decide that it is minded to take the recommended enforcement action; - 11.3.2 decide that it is minded to take some other enforcement action; - 11.3.3 decide to take no further enforcement action; or - 11.3.4 refer the matter to a person with the authority to take the appropriate enforcement action. - Within 28 days of receiving the referral the decision-maker should provide a realistic estimate of the date it expects to be in a position to make a decision, in accordance with 11.3 taking into account the overriding objective set out in paragraph 2.1. - The decision-maker will notify the party and the Principal Executive Officer in writing (via the Secretary) of how it has decided to proceed at, or before, the end of the 28 days. - 11.5 A decision-maker has a right to seek further information and/or clarification at any stage.
+Where a SDM wishes further information to be provided, requests will be sent via the Secretary who will seek the information from the relevant party or from the Commission, and revert to the SDM. - Where the decision-maker decides that it is minded to take some form of enforcement action (in accordance with options 11.3.1 or 11.3.2 above), the draft "minded to" notice referred to in paragraph 11.11 should be issued.